topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 3123: 47              LD      B,A

 ; from jump table T3018 if Counter93 is 3
+; Calculate the number of aliens in formation flying.
 L3124:
 3124: 21 50 43        LD      HL,$4350            ; {+ram.M4350}
 3127: 7E              LD      A,(HL)              ; get alien behavior state